Execution of Mohsen Shekari: Execution

 Shekari was executed by hanging on the morning of 8 December 2022.
 He was 22 years old.
 His family waited outside the jail awaiting updates on his fate while the execution took place.
 The Tasnim News Agency, which has connections with Iran's Revolutionary Guard Corps, confirmed that Shekari's execution had taken place, but did not provide any other information.
-While at least 459 protesters have been killed by police since the Mahsa Amini protests began in September 2022, Shekari's execution made him the first person confirmed to have been judicially executed for his role in the protests.
+While at least 459 protesters have been killed by police since the Mahsa Amini protests began in September 2022, Shekari's execution made him the first person confirmed to have been judicially executed for his alleged role in the protests.

 After Shekari's execution, his uncle criticized Iranian officials for not giving his family possession of Shekari's body for burial.
 He accused Iranian officials of sending the family to two separate cemeteries, neither of which contained Shekari's remains.
 Multiple families of other protesters killed by police during the Mahsa Amini protests have made similar complaints.

 Aftermath

 Following the execution, Iranian state television aired portions of Shekari's detention and trial.
 The footage showed Shekari limping down a hallway and offered excerpts from his testimony wherein he was wielding a knife and reenacting the attack.
 A video was posted to TikTok by an Iranian protest monitor, which depicted a woman, reportedly Shekari's mother, crying in the street with a caption claiming her emotional reaction after his mother was told that Shekari had been executed while the family was still waiting on an appeal.

-On 6 December, a spokesperson for the Iranian judiciary announced that five people reportedly involved in the killing of Rouhollah Ajamian, a member of the Basij, was sentenced to death, but could appeal their verdicts.
+On 6 December, a spokesperson for the Iranian judiciary announced that five people reportedly involved in the killing of Rouhollah Ajamian, a member of the Basij, were sentenced to death, but could appeal their verdicts.

 Amnesty International reported after Shekari's execution that a senior Iranian police commander had signed a document requesting the public execution of one prisoner connected with the protests "in the shortest time possible", specifically requesting that the execution be public "as a heart-warming gesture towards the security forces."
 On 12 December, four days after Shekari's execution, Iran carried out the execution of Majidreza Rahnavard in public.